ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 ## How to specify the API

 - The API specification should be wholly contained within the `bip-[application-name]/src/main/resources/openapi/openapi.yml` file, without any external "ref" files.
-OpenAPI v3 still has outstanding issues around when and where `ref` can be used.
+OpenAPI v3 still has outstanding issues around when and where references to external specifications can be used.

 - The opening sections of the YAML file (api version, info, servers, tags) should retain the formatting, but must be updated to reflect the application. **The tags section can be added to as desired.**